Susie Protschky,

 My research has been supported by the Australian Research Council, and international fellowships at the Research Centre for Material Culture, Scaliger Institute (Leiden University Library), and the KITLV Leiden (Royal Netherlands Institute for Southeast Asian and Caribbean Studies).

 I am a member of the Editorial Board for Bijdragen tot de Taal-, Land- en Volkenkunde (BKI)/ Journal of the Humanities and Social Sciences of Southeast Asia.
-I am also Board Member of the Research School for Political History for the Netherlands and Belgium, and member of the Advisory Board for the project, ‘Het Huis Oranje-Nassau en de koloniale geschiedenis’.
+I am a founding member and on the steering committee of the History, Memory and Decolonial Futures Research Collective, Board Member of the Research School for Political History for the Netherlands and Belgium, and member of the Advisory Board for the project, ‘Het Huis Oranje-Nassau en de koloniale geschiedenis’.

 I previously worked at Deakin University (Melbourne, Australia, 2021–23), Monash University (Melbourne, Australia, 2010–21) and the University of Western Australia (2008-10).
 I gained my doctorate at the University of New South Wales (Sydney, Australia) in 2007.